-To overcome these challenges, researchers at UC Santa Cruz (UCSC) have developed improved cryptographic approaches to reduce decryption complexity while providing a substantially higher level of security for distributed cloud storage system and other applications.
-This new UCSC modality moves beyond conventional frameworks using substantially smaller keys than in previous UCSC approaches (or some combination) and achieves perfect security in some embodiments.
+To overcome these challenges, researchers at UC Santa Cruz (UCSC) have developed a new cryptographic approach with primary aims to reduce decryption complexity.
+UCSC's new security paradigm for archival data targets perfect secrecy while featuring an extra-compact key for encryption of data for public exposure, such as cloud storage.
 In the primary method embodiment, digital data is extracted comprising one or more batches.
-Each batch includes no more than a number T of packets (T>1); and, each packet contains a number n of bits (n>1).
-The method also includes generating a random binary matrix A consisting of T rows and n columns.
-For a first batch, a secret first random n-bit temporary key is generated.
-Further, the method includes, for each packet in the first batch, generating a first packet vector key with each element j=1 to n of the first packet vector key equal to an element from the temporary key combined using an exclusive OR function with a corresponding element from a first packet-corresponding row of matrix A, generating a first encrypted packet based on the first packet and the first packet vector key, and causing the first encrypted packet to be exposed publicly.
+Each batch includes no more than a number T of packets (T>1) and, each packet contains a number n of bits (n>1).
+The method generated a random binary matrix common key (CK) consisting of T rows and n columns.
+For a first batch, a first random n-bit temporary key is generated and positions of the nT elements of matrix CK are randomized to produce randomized matrix CK(RP).
+Further, the method includes for each digital data packet in the first batch, generating a packet vector key based on non-overlapping pairs of bit positions for both the temporary key and for a row of randomized matrix CK(RP) which corresponds to the number of the packet in the batch.
+Still further, the method includes generating an encrypted packet for the packet based on the packet and the packet vector key.
+This modality moves beyond conventional frameworks by providing a substantially higher level of security, including perfect security in some embodiments, with substantially smaller keys than in previous UCSC approaches.